Ahmed0Raza/HomePricePrediction/README.md

 # HomePricePrediction

 A Python-based project for predicting house prices using machine learning.
-This repository includes a backend REST API (Flask), and a frontend (React) for making predictions interactively.
+This repository includes a backend Express API, and a frontend (React) for making predictions interactively.
 All dependencies are managed using a Python virtual environment.

 ---